sdr-enthusiasts/docker-piaware/README.md

  * Thanks to [Jan Collijs](https://github.com/visibilityspots) for contributing to the 3.7.1, 3.7.2 and 3.8.0 releases.

 ## Changelog

+### v3.8.0_1
+ * Added `BEASTHOST` and `BEASTPORT` variables to allow pulling of ModeS/BEAST data from another host/container (for example `mikenye/readsb`).
+If given, there is no need to pass the RTLSDR USB device through to the container.

 ### v3.8.0
  * Update piaware to v3.8.0